Are You Experiencing a Stressful Relationship?

 This is a common question we get which goes along with how long will therapy last.
 Each couple is different and your needs and goals are uniquely yours.
-Although the rates vary with each licensed therapist (counselor), the general couple rates for a session are from $90-$140.
+Although the rates vary with each licensed therapist (counselor), the general couple rates for an hour session are from $90-$145.
 Though this rate may seem high for some and reasonable for others, the question goes beyond money.
 It also includes time, motivation, cohesiveness, and working things out together while in therapy.
 Also, following each session, counseling “tools” and homework are usually given by the therapist to enhance your progress.
 It may take less time when both of you are working things out together.
 What price can you put on your relationship?
 What value do you give it?
 How willing are you to apply yourself to the process of working things out?
 What would it cost you if you did nothing?

 It’s time for positive change in your relationship